Shuqba Cave

-Shuqba cave is an archaeological site near the town of Shuqba in the western Judaean Mountains in the Ramallah and al-Bireh Governorate of the West Bank.
+Shuqba Cave is an archaeological site in Wadi Natuf near the town of Shuqba in the West Bank, Ramallah and al-Bireh Governorate, Palestine.
+The cave is the type-site for the prehistoric Natufian culture.

+In 2013, the cave and the valley it opens into, Wadi Natuf, were added to UNESCO's tentative list for possible designation as a World Heritage Site.

 Location

-Shuqba cave is located on the northern bank of Wadi en-Natuf.
-This wadi is a kilometer south of the town of Shuqba, and runs west towards the Mediterranean coastal plain.
+Shuqba cave is located on the northern bank of Wadi en-Natuf, at a point where the wadi passes a kilometer south of the town of Shuqba, and later runs in a general northwesterly direction towards the Israeli coastal plain.
 The town is 28 km northwest of Jerusalem.
 This area is within the Judaean Mountains.

-History of exploration
+Archaeology

 The site was briefly investigated in 1924 by Father Alexis Mallon, who suggested that the British School of Archaeology in Jerusalem take responsibility for excavating the cave.
 During the course of one season Dorothy Garrod, with a team of local workers, placed a trench in the central chamber, as well as a small sounding in Chamber III.
-She identified an archaeological sequence which included a Late "Levallois-Mousterian" layer.
+She identified an archaeological sequence which included a Late Levallois-Mousterian layer.
 It also included a Mesolithic layer that she subsequently named "Natufian".
 This was the first time that a Natufian layer had been found as part of a stratified deposit.
 This layer contained charcoal traces and a previously unknown microlithic stone tool industry characterized by crescent-shaped lunates.
 Garrod's team found worked bone objects.
 The fauna was dominated by gazelle, and also included the domestic dog.
 The remains of 45 human skeletons, mostly fragmentary, allowed insights into a range of distinctive mortuary practices.

-Recent investigations have identified what are believed to be Neanderthal remains, together with Nubian Levallois knapping tools previously thought to be specific to homo sapiens.
+Recent investigations have identified what are believed to be Neanderthal remains, together with Nubian Levallois knapping tools previously thought to be specific to Homo sapiens.
+A recently reexamined fossilised tooth found by D. Garrod in the cave, is the southernmost evidence of Neanderthals ever discovered, raising the possibility that this hominin species originally coming from Eurasia might indeed have reached Africa while fleeing from the advancing northern glacial climate.

-Related sites